-High adult:child support in lessons (ratio of 1:2.5) and social times and support for learning e.g. during private study or homework sessions.
-Adult support for integration into mainstream activities, including lessons, with a view to enabling independent integration when appropriate.
+• High adult:child support in lessons (ratio of 1:2.5), social times and support for learning.
+Adult support for integration into mainstream activities, including lessons, with a view to enabling independent integration if appropriate.
 Taught and practised emotional self-regulation strategies; use of Zones of Regulation.

-- Learning environment within the mainstream provision.
-Classrooms are situated on the same corridors as the main school and pupils access playgrounds and lunch halls etc with their mainstream peers.
-The base learning environments are low-stimulation and adapted to meet the needs of the pupils. - Explicit teaching of social and communicative programme and use of positive language - Opportunities to experience and integrate for enrichment activities such as trips, residentials, workshops and clubs. - SALT, OT and other Therapy input is embedded within the curriculum and supported by withdrawal sessions and small group focuses.
-SALT - 6 hrs per day, x 3.
-18 hours per week.
-OT - 6 hours per day x 3.5.
-21 hours per week. - ELSA input and support for short term specialist input - Regular reviews of progress towards EHCP outcomes for individuals with parents to focus on next steps - Advice/support for how parents/carers can support therapy and other outcomes including the social and communicative programme - Specific support, such as:
+- Learning environment within the mainstream provision: Classrooms are situated on the same corridors as the main school and pupils have access to their own outdoor spaces and lunch hall and where appropriate pupils can access playgrounds and lunch halls etc with their mainstream peers.
+The base learning environments are low-stimulation and adapted to meet the needs of the pupils. - Explicit teaching of social and communicative programmes and use of positive language. - Opportunities to experience and integrate for enrichment activities such as Genius time, if appropriate. - SALT, OT and other Therapy input (link to individual EHCPs) are embedded within the curriculum and supported by withdrawal sessions and small group focuses. - ELSA input and support for short term specialist input is available - Regular reviews of progress towards EHCP outcomes for individuals with parents to focus on next steps - Advice/support for how parents/carers can support therapy and other outcomes including the social and communicative programme - Specific support, such as: